 The closing track talks about prostitution and cheating, and the false realities of love one who indulges in either may create.
 The lyrics reference Fremont Street, the second most famous street in Las Vegas, where several major casinos are located.
 “Build God” also samples “My Favorite Things” from The Sound of Music in the chorus, and puts a negative, mocking twist on this list of likable things.
 “Build God” is a twisted song, blending vaudevillian music with sexual storytelling lyrics to create a song that hooks you in.
 The music video, however, is so freaking weird that I honestly don’t know what else to say about it.

-Like what you hear?
-Great!
-Want to hear something else?
-Check out Panic!
-At the Disco on Spotify to hear the full range of their music, and maybe you’ll like something else by them!
-To keep up with Panic! during the Death of a Bachelor Tour, go follow them on Facebook, Twitter and Instagram, and check out their website for tour updates, images and more.
+To hear more from Panic!
+At the Disco, follow them on Spotify!
+To keep up with Panic! during the Death of a Bachelor Tour, go follow them on Facebook, Twitter, Instagram, Tumblr, and Snapchat (patdbrendon)and check out their website for tour updates, images and more.

 Like what you read?
 Give this blog a follow!
 (Button is at the bottom of the page).
 And be sure to click here for links to my social media, which you can follow for regular updates on future blogs!
 If you’re a band looking for a promotion opportunity, feel free to email me for consideration for a future post!